HassanAmirii/backend-notes/note/Edintng-INTERNET.md

 load balancing
 a way to manage heavy request to a single point from multiple computers

-Wan (wide area network)
-connection of multiple lans
-the internet is made of wans cuz it is network of network but not all wans makes up the internet cuz private organizations could set up their own private wan by connecting their lans
+but not all wans makes up the internet cuz private organizations could set up their own private wan by connecting their lans

 vpn - virtual private network